dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 like angle brackets you could replace the quotes with `<text>` to make text nodes more explicit, but I probably wouldn't go that particular direction.

+TODO: You can't copy paste into an HTML document anyways...

 Aside from adding quotes there's a couple other changes which need to be made:
 1. Any text outside of a quoted string is a syntax error.
     *   Exactly how it renders is up to the browser, I really don't care what